Hacienda Puerta Campeche

 The only one of the Starwood haciendas to have a city location, the rest are remote -advantage of restaurant, bars and cultural attractions on your doorstep - why not hacienda hop for the ultimate Yucatan experience

-Call us on (858) 523-9000 to start planning your vacation to Hacienda Puerta Campeche or take a look at our itineraries to Yucatan Peninsula
+Call us on Yucatan Peninsulato start planning your holiday to Hacienda Puerta Campeche or take a look at our itineraries to the

 The hotel has 15 colonial style rooms and suites, which have been fully restored in the original buildings and now seamlessly blend traditional features with modern comforts and technology.
 The very spacious guest rooms feature 18-foot ceilings with exposed beams and rafters, comfortable beds and cool tiled floors.
 Facilities at Hacienda Puerta Campeche include a restaurant, lounge bar and a pool which is a unique feature in itself, with secret alcoves and hammocks hanging over the water.